By Howard Rauch

 Those of you not shackled by policies resembling the above are most fortunate.
 And perhaps you are among the lucky ones to have top management take your side vs. a publisher intent on banning any content even remotely offensive to the advertiser faction.

 In my current post as ASBPE’s ethics committee chairman, I have considered running an “Ethics Hero” recognition event.
 Objective: to recognize those members of B2B top management who are determined to support editorial staffs seeking to keep truth in coverage on the highest possible pedestal.
 Anybody interested in this prospect is invited to submit possible rules to be considered for selecting those leaders who truly belong in the “hero” category.
-Share your views with me by commenting on this discussion, or if you prefer, email me.
+Share your views through our contact form.

 Howard Rauch is president of Editorial Solutions Inc., a consultancy focusing on B2B magazines.
 Rauch is the 2002 recipient of ASBPE’s Lifetime Achievement Award.